 Paris is known to be one of the most beautiful and alluring cities in the world.
-Many tourists head to this romantic city for a number of valid reasons: natural scenery, friendly and warm people, well-preserved historical structures, ancient architecture, culture and tradition, fashion, entertainment, shops, culinary, so on and so forth.
+Many tourists head to this romantic city for several valid reasons: natural scenery, friendly and warm people, well-preserved historical structures, ancient architecture, culture and tradition, fashion, entertainment, shops, culinary, so on and so forth.

 There is a story circulating that the tunnels were used as the storage of skulls and bones because of the overflowing issues of the cemeteries of Paris.
 Louis XVI ordered that all cemeteries must be outside the city, but due to the population of the dead bodies, some of the skulls and bones overflew to the next cities.
 Since the city needed a better place for the bones and skulls, when the French Revolution happened, the dead were buried directly to the catacomb’s ossuaries.